-- Larson, J., Atkins, G., & Duret, E. (in progress).
+- Larson, J., Atkins, G., & Duret, E. (2022, October).
 Best.
 Class.
 Ever.: Doing and being Hip Hop in school.
 New York: Teacher’s College Press.
 This book explores how how urban youth and their teachers (Larson as co-teacher) design and implement a student led class on Hip Hop

 - Larson, J., Duret, E., Rees, J., & Anderson, J. (2021).
 Challenging the autonomous wall: Literacy work in an urban high school.
 Journal of Literacy Research.

 - Larson, J., Morris, T., and Shaw, K. (2019).
 Sarcasm as pedagogy of love: Using ironic speech acts in urban high school English.
 Journal of Adolescent and Adult Literacy.

 - Kinloch, V., Larson, J., Orellanna, M.J., & Lewis, C. (2016).
 Literacy, equity, and imagination: Researching With/In Communities.
 Literacy Research: Theory, Method, and Practice, 1-19.

 - READ 180 Universal East High School Efficacy Study (Consortium for Policy Research Education) investigates the link between enrollment in READ 180 Universal and student reading performance at East High School, Rochester, NY.

 - Powerful Literacies in a High School Journalism Class (Valerie Marsh, Jayne Lammers, Elizabeth Conroy) explores how best to support English teachers in amplifying youth voices in historically marginalized student populations via powerful literacies.